-The Molar Absorptivity E

-It is clear that E is an important element in Beer's law expression.
+The Molar Absorptivity \mathcal{E} It is clear that E is an important element in Beer's law expression.
 It is an indicator of sensitivity.
 As E increases, it becomes easier to determine lower concentrations of analytes.

-The molar absorptivity has large values for $\pi \to \pi^$ transitions ranging from 1000 to 10000 L cm-1 mol-1.
-For $n \to \pi^$ transitions, E ranges from 10 - 100 L cm-1 mol-1.
-This means that the most important transition in UV-Vis is the $\pi \to \pi^$ transition and, therefore, will be subjected to further studies in different solvents as we will see shortly .
+The molar absorptivity has large values for $\pi \rightarrow \pi^$ transitions ranging from 1000 to 10000 L cm-1 mol-1.
+For $n \rightarrow \pi^$ transitions, \mathcal{E} ranges from 10 - 100 L cm-1 mol-1.
+This means that the most important transition in UV-Vis is the $\pi \rightarrow \pi^$ transition and, therefore, will be subjected to further studies in different solvents as we will see shortly.
+Calibration To measure the absorbance of a sample, it is necessary to measure P_0 and P ratio P_o is measured with a blank cell A blank cell contains all components in the sample solution except the analyte of interest P is measured by placing the sample in the cell.